makenew/latex-project/README.md

   packaged with [XeLaTeX], [Latexmk], and optionally [ChkTeX].
 - [GNU Make].
 - [Node.js] with [npm].
-  Only required when using Bower for external dependencies or for autobuilding on changes.
+  Only required when using Bower for external dependencies.

 [ChkTeX]: https://www.nongnu.org/chktex/
 [GNU Make]: https://www.gnu.org/software/make/